5 Easy Middle Eastern Appetizers to Elevate Your Shawarma Experience

-Shawarma is perhaps the most delicious and sought-after Middle Eastern appetizers food, beloved by the globe’s food enthusiasts.
+Shawarma is perhaps the most delicious and sought-after Middle Eastern food, beloved by the globe’s food enthusiasts.
 Whether you like it wrapped or served on a platter with rice, its flavorful spiced meat and rich sauces make it a complete meal by themselves.
 But why settle for less?
 Serving your takeout shawarma accompanied by the ideal appetizers can turn your meal from good to phenomenal.

 5 Easy Middle Eastern Appetizers

 So the next time you order takeout from your favorite Shawarma Kebab Restaurant, see if you can add one (or all) of these five simple Middle Eastern appetizers to your meal and enjoy the ride.
+These dishes are perfect for creating your own mezze platter at home!

 1. Hummus—The Ultimate Creamy Dip